authzed/docs/docs/guides/defining-a-subject-type.md

 As the `sub` field is **guaranteed** to be stable for that particular user (if a compliant OIDC implementation), it is safe to use for checking permissions, as there is no risk that the `sub` will somehow represent a different user later.

 :::note
-If you have *multiple* authentication provides, then the recommendation is to define a subject type for *each* provider, to ensure a clean namespace:
+If you have *multiple* authentication providers, then the recommendation is to define a subject type for *each* provider, to ensure a clean namespace:

 ```zed
 /** githubuser represents a user from GitHub */